 One of the most common types of cosmetic dentistry is the addition of an extra tooth or tooth-like material.
 This will help fill in gaps between the teeth or gums in case of loss.
 These include crowns, gum grafts, bridges, and more.
 In contrast, the other type of cosmetic dentistry often requires the removal of extra teeth or gum.
 The most common examples of this are gingivectomy and enameloplasty.

 The last type of cosmetic dentistry involves neither addition or removal.
 Instead it works with the material already present in your mouth.
 This includes teeth whitening or tooth alignment.
 There can be some overlap between these types, as well as prosthodontics and orthodontics.

 Common Cosmetic Dental Treatments

 Perhaps the most common treatment is teeth whitening.
 If you have yellow teeth, this is what you are looking for.
 The dentist applies a tooth-colored bleach that helps return your teeth to their natural color.
 It is also known as the tooth bleaching.

 Tooth reshaping actually involves the removal of some of the enamel or the placement of some tooth-like fake enamel to improve the tooth’s appearance.

-For these treatments and more stop in to Pacific Family Dental and meet with Dr. Nathan Doyel.
+For these treatments and more stop in to New Smiles and meet with Dr. Nathan Doyel.